 Bathe To Soothe Body and Mind

 Baths are so wonderful, they are relaxing, revitalizing and healing.
-If you add the right ingredients into your bath it can work wonders for your body and mind – even if done but once a week.
+If you add the right ingredients to your bath it can work wonders for your body and mind – even if done but once a week.

 Hot baths, or at a temperature that you can handle are very beneficial for healing and strengthening worn out adrenal glands.
 Done for a duration of 15 to 20 minutes can make a world of difference, especially when it comes to stress management (This can also be done by placing a hot water bottle over the adrenal glands while you rest).